bryanyee/rails-blog/README.md

 (add validation to the Articles model)
 (modify the Articles controller to handle data validation) (modify new.html.erb to handle errors)
+(create an edit method in the Articles controller) (create an edit.html.erb file in app/views/articles/) (create an update method in the Articles controller) (add links to edit articles in the articles index page and page for each article)
 ```